 The greatest need we have is with some of the program committees and/or fundraising committees.
 An extra hand is always needed to keep everything moving forward.

 Creating a Workforce Ready Generation

 The REAL program addresses a need in the community by including examination of the community’s history, current institutions, and needs The program features research, proposal writing, creating a plan of action, identifying and securing resources, and exploring ethical and legal issues.
 Students learn that their community counts and that they have the opportunity to be a potential agent of change.
 REAL shows students how to develop long-term goals, build on current talents and skills, and to learn about community responsibility.
 Hands-on experiential learning will be used with every model of the program.
 Community partnerships will allow the program to operate weekly and to have a speaker or field trip twice a month.
 Students work in small groups to develop a team.
-Businesses are recruited by the Chamber of Commerce to provide hands-on workshops to help students develop soft skills, resumes, and business connections.
+Businesses are recruited to provide hands-on workshops to help students develop soft skills, resumes, and business connections.

 For more information, please call 828-929-2247 To find out how you and/or your business can get involved.